rehabilitation Lublin

 • chondromalacia of the patella

-• damage, muscle strain
+• muscle damage, strain

-• sprain of the knee, ankle joint
+• sprain of the knee or ankle joint

-• meniscus injury
+• meniscus damage

-• conditions after immobilization
+• states after immobilization

 What manual therapy methods are used?